esheetz/ihmc_msg_interface/README.md

 ### Launch
 The `ihmc_launch` directory contains a launch file for starting the IHMC Message Interface.
 The default parameters will initialized the IHMC Interface Node to listen for joint commands from controllers.
 For more information about how the `IHMCMsgInterface` is used to communicate with the robot, see the `val_dynacore` package documentation on [running the SCS simulation](https://github.com/esheetz/val_dynacore/blob/master/docs/SCS_sim.md#running-scs-sim) and [running the Valkyrie robot](https://github.com/esheetz/val_dynacore/blob/master/docs/robot_ops.md#communicating-with-the-robot).

-## Running in Simulation
-To send commands to the robot, use the SCS simulator.
-See the `val_dynacore` package documentation for instructions on [running in SCS](https://github.com/esheetz/val_dynacore/blob/master/docs/SCS_sim.md).